Priya-Raut/SortingAlgos/README.md

 ##### Intuition:

 ##### Time Complexity:

 ### 5. Quick Sort
 ##### Intuition:
+**Quick sort revolved around finding a pivot and balancing lesser elements to left side and greater elements to right side.**
+We sort in two phases:
+1. partition : find the pivote,
+2. sort: sort left side of pivot and sort right side of pivot (recursively).
+As the name pivot suggests, the pivot's position remains fixed after every call to partition.

 ##### Time Complexity:

 ### 6. Heap Sort
 ##### Intuition: